By Scott Laskey

 A grid, by definition, is a combination of power sources in any configuration.
 Grids include power sources, a control system, users, and wires that connect users to the network.

-A microgrid, meanwhile, is a small, freestanding grid system, which typically consists of solar panels, solar battery backup, and a natural gas generator.
 Microgrids can vary in capacity and size, ranging from small residential systems to larger commercial microgrids, like the one we recently installed to supply power to our new Santa Cruz-based headquarters building.

-Microgrids are growing in popularity.
-According to the research firm GTM, there are currently “1,900 basic and advanced, operational and planned microgrids” in the US.
 These include systems in Brooklyn, Sonoma, and even on Alcatraz Island.
-Experts expect the market to continue growing quickly in coming years as the reliability and affordability of the traditional electrical grid continues to worsen.
+Experts expect the market to continue growing quickly in the coming years as the reliability and affordability of the traditional electrical grid continue to worsen.

 Microgrids are straightforward systems.
 To understand how they work, though, you must first understand how the grid itself operates.